SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 Zone 602 and 603

-Units should be 600 tons or less, spaced 6 miles apart, and 8 miles from downwind SSRAs.
-Higher tonnage is possible south of T35S.
-Call the forecaster.
+Units should be 900 tons or less, spaced 8 miles apart, and 10 miles from downwind SSRAs.
+Avoid ignitions north of Forest Grove/Hillsboro or Sheridan/Willamina in Zone 602.
+Higher tonnage is possible south of T17S in Zone 603 - call the forecaster.

 Cascades

 Use standard guidance matrix - see section 5 below.
 Ensure adequate distance from downwind SSRAs for smoke to dissipate.
-From T15S through T20S in Zone 608 units should be 1200 tons or less, spaced 6 miles apart.
+Verify transport winds away from SSRA if burning within 10 miles of the SSRA in Zone 605 and 606.

 Zone 611